Neurodiagnostic Technologist Schools

 • Accreditation: Commission on Accreditation of Allied Health Education Programs (CAAHEP)

-For those looking to explore even more on-campus options, the American Society of Electroneurodiagnostic Technologists (ASET) provides a comprehensive list of every college that provides an accredited degree program, including AS, AAS, BS, and certification program options.
+For those looking to explore even more on-campus options, the American Society of Electroneurodiagnostic Technologists (ASET) provides a comprehensive list of colleges with an accredited degree program, including AS, AAS, BS, and certification program options.

 List of Neurodiagnostic Technologist Schools